TpenXsinoy/my-portfolio/README.md

 # TODO

 - Resume Section will still be finalized.
-- Tabs will be added with more projects/activities.
+- Tabs will be added in Portfolio section with more projects/activities.

 # Getting Started with Create React App